Tokyo Tech Entrepreneurship Development Programs

 Both are master's degree programs, and the third, the ToTAL leadership program, is a five-year master's and doctoral program.
 It was established in 2018 in cooperation with Institute for Liberal Arts based on a training program cultivated at Program for Leading Graduate Schools, which started in 2011.
 Entrepreneurship development has been made a part of our leadership program.
 Many students belonging to ToTAL want to learn both entrepreneurship and leadership skills.

 — What is the outlook for the entrepreneurship development programs?

 Imura The current programs are only for graduate students, so there is no program for bachelor's students.
 In the future, we plan to enhance entrepreneurship education for the latter.
 In June 2021, as part of a trial, we held an entrepreneurship introduction workshop for bachelor's programs.
 A lecture was given by Rieko Tsuji, a deputy senior researcher at Mitsui & Co., Ltd. Global Strategic Studies Institute, which handles new businesses.
-Ms. Tsuji is a graduate of the predecessor to ToTAL, the Academy for Global Leadership, and she says that she is utilizing what she learned there in her current work.
+Ms. Tsuji studied at the Academy for Global Leadership, which is the predecessor to ToTAL, and she says that she is utilizing what she learned there in her current work.
 Students were interested and inspired by her.
 They came to realize that such career paths exist.
 The response was great.

 It is also important to enhance advanced courses of the entrepreneurship development programs for students highly knowledgeable in entrepreneurship.
 We plan to support ways to implement the advanced expertise of students into society through collaborations with the Venture Development and Relations Section at our university.